emilyriederer/website/content/publication/data-eng-97-things/index.md

 - **Develop communities - not just code**: On building developing communities along with code bases and empowering versus patronizing your data product's customers
 - **Give data products a front-end with latent documentation**: On low effort practices for improving data documentation and usability
-- **There's no such thinng as data quality**: On the value of data "fit for purpose"
+- **There's no such thing as data quality**: On the value of data "fit for purpose"
 - **The many meanings of missingness**: On causes and consequences of null field encoding
 - **Column names as contracts**: On embedding metadata and performance "contracts" in column names
 - **Data validation needs more than summary statistics**: On the importance of context-informed data validation